Gasteren/Hall-Of-Fallen-Heroes/README.md

 ## How to Use

-1. Log into World of Warcraft
+1. Be in Wicked-Demise on EU Skullcrusher | Log into World of Warcraft
 2. Enter any delve level in the game
 3. Find gravestones created by players after death
 4. Right-click a gravestone